bigcommerce/catalyst/docs/monorepo.md

 If you are interested solely in building a headless storefront based on Catalyst, most of this monorepo is not relevant to you.

-If you wish to contribute to Catalyst itself, or wish to create a fork of Catalyst to package and re-distribute, start from the monorepo.
+Start from the monorepo if you wish to contribute to Catalyst itself or create a fork to package and re-distribute it.

 ## Contributing to the monorepo